Bridging the Divide: End-to-End Sequence-Graph Learning: Methodology

 \section{Methodology}

-To capture both sequential and relational structure in the general setting described above, our approach consists of two main components: \begin{enumerate} \item \textbf{Model level (\ourmodel):} an end-to-end architecture that integrates a sequential model with a graph neural network (GNN). \item \textbf{Layer level (\ourlayer):} a token-wise cross-attention message-passing layer that enables tokens in a sequence to attend to tokens in neighboring sequences. \end{enumerate}
+To capture both sequential and relational structures in the general setting described above, our approach consists of two main components: (1) \ourmodel, an end-to-end architecture at the model level, and (2) \ourlayer, a specialized layer enabling token-level message passing.